Digging Into Vitamin D

 All About the “Sunshine” Vitamin

 Getting enough vitamins and minerals is important for your health, and there’s a long list of essential ones.
 Vitamin D is one you may hear a lot about.
 It helps your body absorb calcium, a mineral your body needs to build strong bones.
-Your heart, muscles, and nerves also need vitamin D. Even your immune system The system that protects your body from invading viruses, bacteria, and other microscopic threats. uses vitamin D to fight off germs.
+Your heart, muscles, and nerves also need vitamin D. Even your The system that protects your body from invading viruses, bacteria, and other microscopic threats. uses vitamin D to fight off germs.
 But just how much do you need?

 “We actually need only small to moderate amounts of vitamin D, not mega-doses,” says Dr. JoAnn Manson, a vitamin D expert at Brigham and Women’s Hospital and Harvard University.